slatedocs/slate/source/includes/_issues.md

 * none of the parameters are required.
 If you combine multiple parameters, it will do AND You can see examples in the dark area to the right.

+### PAT Support
+Supported - if the user has the permissions to view Issues

 ## Create an Issue
 ```shell